supermetrics-public/php-assignment/README.md

 The container will be listening on port `7777` on your `localhost`.

-**Note:** Locally change files will not be updated to the Docker container automatically as mirroring is not enabled.
+**Note:** Locally changed files will not be updated to the Docker container automatically as mirroring is not enabled.
 This means you will need to run `docker-compose` again to update the files inside the container.

 ## Run application
 Application can be reached from the localhost: